Why Quarks and Leptons Demand Different Symmetries: A Systematic $Z_3$ Froggatt-Nielsen Analysis: Conclusions

 \item The CKM mixing angles can be \emph{accommodated} with $\mathcal{O}(1)$ coefficients ($\chi^2/\text{dof} \simeq 1.6$), but their hierarchical pattern is not a structural output of the $Z_3$ symmetry.
 This limitation is intrinsic to the column texture arising from uncharged left-handed doublets.

 \item The charged lepton masses are compatible with the same framework and expansion parameter.

 \item When applied to neutrinos within a type-I seesaw, the $Z_3$ framework fails decisively on two fronts.
 The mass spectrum is far too hierarchical: $m_1:m_2:m_3 \sim \eps^4:\eps^2:1$ gives $\Delta m_{21}^2/\Delta m_{31}^2 \lesssim 10^{-4}$, at least two orders of magnitude below the observed ratio of $0.030$.
 The PMNS mixing angles are generically $\mathcal{O}(1)$ random unitaries, providing no mechanism to predict the observed pattern.
-When $M_R$ carries the $Z_3$ charge structure dictated by the correct Majorana charge algebra, the mass spectrum failure deepens to a suppression of eight orders of magnitude through a pseudo-Dirac mechanism.
+When $M_R$ carries the $Z_3$ charge structure dictated by the correct Majorana charge algebra, an unsuppressed off-diagonal entry in $M_R$ combines with the hierarchical column texture of $M_D$: the seesaw congruence transformation over-suppresses both light masses $m_1, m_2$ to $\mathcal{O}(\eps^3)$ and deepens the mass-squared ratio to $\mathcal{O}(\eps^6) \sim 10^{-11}$, a suppression of eight orders of magnitude below the data.

 \item The failure is structural and independent of parameter choices: it stems from the single expansion parameter $\eps = 0.015$ required by quark hierarchies, which enforces a neutrino mass spectrum that is far too hierarchical, and from the column texture, which leaves the PMNS angles as unstructured random rotations. \end{itemize}